Introduction to Judaism Online Classes

-DUE TO ROBUST ENROLLMENT IN OUR PILOT CLASSES, REGISTRATION IS CLOSED.
+DUE TO ROBUST ENROLLMENT IN OUR PILOT CLASSES, REGISTRATION IS CURRENTLY CLOSED.
 We welcome your interest in future classes!
-To be placed on the wait list, please contact Frieda Hershman Huberman (firstname.lastname@example.org).
-In your email, kindly note your full name, where you reside, and your interest in future online Intro classes.
+To be placed on the wait list, please complete this form.

 The inclusive class will explore the modern take on liberal Jewish beliefs and practices.
 It is for individuals and couples from Jewish and various faith and cultural backgrounds or seekers who had no religious upbringing who want to gain a deeper understanding of Jewish life through a Reform prism.
 The class is perfect for interfaith couples, those raising Jewish children, individuals interested in conversion and Jews who want a meaningful adult Jewish learning experience.